johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 You now have a project scaffolded to do the library integration.
 We have to make just a few edits to define how the integration will work.
 Let's talk them through:

 1. We need to install `knex` as a dependency.
-Note, in order to **run** this project, you'll need access to a live SQL database; Knex.js doesn't bundle any database libraries, so you'll also need to install the appropriate one [read more here](http://knexjs.org/#Installation-node).
+Note, in order to **run** this project, you'll need access to a live SQL database.
+Knex.js doesn't bundle any database libraries, so you'll need to install the appropriate one [read more here](http://knexjs.org/#Installation-node).
 In this tutorial, I'll use PostgreSql, which I have available on localhost.
-If you do not have a local DB available, you can consider [using a Docker version](#conclusion).
+If you do not have a local DB available, you can consider [using a docker setup](https://docs.docker.com/samples/library/postgres/).
 2. We need a way to provide the configuration options to the Knex.js API.
 3. We need to call the Knex.js API in the way it wants to be initialized.
-4. To test things out, we can use the client controller that was generated by the schematic.
+4. To test things out, we can use the client controller that was auto-generated by the schematic.
 5. Once it works, we can use it directly.
 Or we can publish the package to a registry (e.g., an internal package registry or publicly to npmjs.com)

 #### Install Dependencies

 The `knex` package is required.
 You will also need a database to **run** the module.
 Below, I use `pg` for PostgreSql, but you can choose whatever you want (from the [list here](http://knexjs.org/#Installation-node)).

-`npm install knex pg`
+> npm install knex pg

 #### Knex.js Options